iandennismiller/www-gthnk/guides/done.md

 Congratulations!

 Gthnk is running and you are already using it.
-You are done with the Installation Wizard!
+You are done with the Installation Guide!
 If you found this guide to be useful, please give us some love on social media.
 Please make a post about Gthnk.
 Thanks!